 The Society for Pediatric Anesthesia is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-The Society for Pediatric Anesthesia designates this live activity for a maximum of 10.5 AMA PRA Category 1 Credit(s)™.
+The Society for Pediatric Anesthesia designates this Live Course activity for a maximum of 4.5 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.